-Exit Requirements: While not admission requirements, the following must be satisfied prior to obtaining a California Preliminary Teaching Credential.
+The following are not admission requirements, but they must be satisfied prior to obtaining a Preliminary California Teaching Credential.
 Candidates who have not satisfied these requirements must take the appropriate coursework or examination while completing the teacher credential program.

-1. Passing the Performance Assessment for California Teachers (PACT): This is a performance exercise that you will be working on throughout our program.
+1. Passing the edTPA Teaching Performance Assessment: This is a performance exercise that you will be working on throughout our program.
 You will be required to receive a passing score on all parts of this assessment to be eligible for a California credential.

 2. Passing Score on RICA (Reading Instruction Competence Assessment): This test is taken during the program after your Reading Methods course.
 MULTIPLE subject candidates only.

 3. U.S. Constitution: All credential candidates are required to verify completion of a collegiate-level course or examination covering the principles and provisions of the United States Constitution.
 If you are a California State University (CSU) graduate, you have automatically met this requirement.
 Typically this requirement is satisfied by a general education course covering the colonial period of American history (through 1820) or a course covering American government and politics.
 A grade of credit, “C” or better must be earned.
 The U.S. Constitution requirement for credentialing purposes may be different from the graduation requirement for the bachelor’s degree.
-Contact the School of Teacher Education with questions about other courses.
+Contact the Office of Student Services (EBA 259, firstname.lastname@example.org) with questions about other courses.

 The following courses will meet this U.S. Constitution requirement.
 This is not an exhaustive list.